-You can configure the driver to authenticate the connection using an access key and a secret key that is specified directly in the connection information.
+You can configure the connector to authenticate the connection using an access key and a secret key that is specified directly in the connection information.

 If you are using temporary credentials, which are only valid for a limited amount of time, then you must also provide a session token.
-For more information, see "Temporary Security Credentials" in the AWS Identity and Access Management User Guide: http://docs.aws.amazon.com/IAM/latest/UserGuide/id\credentials\temp.html.
+For more information, see "Temporary Security Credentials" in the AWS Identity and Access Management User Guide: http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html.